jordansissel/experiments/elasticsearch/disk/README.md

 to achieve a 5-6x increase in storage from raw logs caused by common logstash filter uses, for example grok.

+Summary of test results:

 * Enabling store compression uses 55% less storage
 * Removing the @message and @source fields save you 26% of storage.
 * Disabling the '_all' field saves you 13% in storage.
 * Using grok with 'singles => true' had no meaningful impact.
+* Compression ratios in LZF were the same as Snappy.

+Final storage size was 25% the size of the common case (1358mb vs 344mb!)

 ## Recommendations